BLSQ/accessmod-app/README.md

 - `NEXT_PUBLIC_SENTRY_DSN`: the [Sentry](https://sentry.io/) DSN
 - `SENTRY_AUTH_TOKEN`: A valid Sentry authentication token

-For your convenience, if those variables are provided at build time, they will be available at run time as well.
+For your convenience, if the `NEXT_PUBLIC_*` variables are provided at build time, they will be available at run time as well.

 ## Local development